andrasq/node-restiq/Readme.md

 ### app.pre( func )

-add shared middleware step to be called before every request.
+add shared middleware step to be called before every request, before the request is routed.
 Pre steps are called in the order added.

 ### app.use( func )

 add shared middleware step to be called before every request after the `pre()` steps have all finished.
+Each routed call will run only those use steps that existed at the time it was added; use steps added after a route is added will not be run by that route.
+Use steps are run in the order added.

 ### app.get( path, handler, [handler2, ...] )